 - Loss of theft of equipment is one of the easiest ways for someone to get hold of your data.

 Design your network with security in mind

-- Use access levels to ensure people can only view and edit data they need for their roles.
+- Control access levels and ensure people can only view and edit data they need for their roles.